cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 Parallelizing Workflow Execution
 ================================

-The control flow of a Workflow can be described as a directed, acyclic graph of actions.
+The control flow of a Workflow can be described as a directed, acyclic graph (DAG) of actions.
 To be more precise, we require that it be a series-parallel graph.
 This is a graph with a single start node and a single finish node.
 In between, execution can fork into concurrent branches, but the graph may not have cycles.
-Every action can be a batch job or a custom action (implemented in Java; for example, making a REST call to an external system).
+Every action can be a batch job or a custom action (implemented in Java; for example, making a RESTful call to an external system).

 For example, a simple control flow could be computing user and product profiles from purchase events.
 After the start, a batch job could start that joins the events with the